-Students living on campus may move into on-campus accommodation from Sunday, 10th September.
-Classes will commence on Monday 18th September 2017.
-Check-in details for on-campus residence will be available on the Accommodation Office website here.
+Students living on campus may move into on-campus accommodation from 11am on the 15th September.
+Check-in details for on-campus residence are available on the Accommodation Office website here.
+Please note there is no option to check-in before Sunday the 15th September.
 If you, or your family, need accommodation prior to this date, please visit www.maynoothcampus.com